-Compared to the rest of the East Bay market, the Koreatown-Northgate region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the East Bay market, the Koreatown-Northgate region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 66 listings have been listed, so you'll want to check back regularly for new listings.
-About 2% of the listings in the Koreatown-Northgate are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 66 listings have come on the market, so you'll want to check back regularly for new listings.
+About 2% of the available leases in the Koreatown-Northgate are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,900 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this area are around 1 stories.
-Most buildings in this region were built in 1957 and are Class A.
+Even though the median size is 3,900 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are around 1 stories.
+Most buildings in this market were built in 1957 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Koreatown-Northgate folk.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by bike is the most popular way to get to work amongst Koreatown-Northgate occupants.
+Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.